loverajoel/jstips/_posts/en/2016-01-22-two-ways-to-empty-an-array.md

 * `list.length = 0` deletes everything in the array, which does hit other references.

-However, if you have a copy of the array (A and Copy-A), if you delete its contents using `list.length = 0`, the copy will also lose its contents.
+In other words, if you have two references to the same array (`a = [1,2,3]; a2 = a;`), and you delete the array's contents using `list.length = 0`, both references (a and a2) will now point to the same empty array.
+(So don't use this technique if you don't want a2 to hold an empty array!)

-Think about what will output:
+Think about what this will output:

 ```js
 var foo = [1,2,3];